mirandaweston/golden-square-challenges/single-method-design-recipe/challenge.md

 _Put or write the user story here.
 Add any clarifying notes you might have._

-The user wants to keep track of their tasks by checking if a text includes the string #TODO.
+The user wants to keep track of their tasks by checking if a text includes the string "#TODO"

 ## 2. Design the Method Signature
 ```ruby